A Quantum Breakdown Model: from Many-body Localization to Chaos with Scars: The breakdown transition

 To reveal the breakdown transition, we examine the dynamical evolution of an initial state $|\psi(0)\rangle$ which adds one fermion to the first site of the particle vacuum $|0\rangle$.
 Since the interactions are random, we can assume the fermion is in the first fermion mode of site $m=1$ without loss of generality, namely:

 where $c_{m,i}^\dag$ is the fermion creation operator in \cref{eq-HI}.
 Such an initial state resembles creating one ionized atom in an undisturbed dielectric gas.
 We then employ ED to calculate the time-evolved state $|\psi(t)\rangle=e^{-iHt}|\psi(0)\rangle$ at time $t$.
 Note that $|\psi(t)\rangle$ is always in the charge $Q=3^{M-1}$ sector.
 Here we always take random interactions with interaction strength $J=10$, and uniform chemical potential $\mu_m=\mu$.
+We will examine different disorder potential strength $W$.
 Note that the wavefunctions $|\psi(t)\rangle$ at chemical potentials $\mu$ and $-\mu$ are related by the chiral symmetry $C$ (\cref{eq:chiral}) followed by complex conjugation, giving the same dynamics.
 We thus restrict ourselves to $\mu\ge0$.

+We comment that the time evolution of the single fermion state in \cref{eq:initial-state} is highly relevant to the measurement process in a Geiger counter made of dielectric gas in a near-breakdown electric field, where an incident charged particle ionizes an electron from the unperturbed particle vacuum state, giving an initial state similar to \cref{eq:initial-state}.
+If the breakdown happens, a macroscopic electric current will be arise due to the particle avalanche (\cref{fig-model}(a)).
+We noticed that most recently, similar measurement-related avalanche phenomenon is studied independently in a spin model with asymmetric interactions in a Bethe-tree lattice \cite{hu2022_measurement,liu2022_measurement}.

 We define the number of fermions on the $m$-th site at time $t$ as

 with the number operator $\hat{n}_m$ defined in \cref{eq:number-operator}.
 The breakdown can be observed by measuring the number of fermions $n_1(t)$ on the first site.
 If the breakdown happens, we expect $n_1(t)$ to approach zero as time $t\rightarrow\infty$, since the fermion will turn into many fermions on the $m>1$ sites.
 In contrast, if the breakdown does not happen, one expects a nonzero $n_1(t)$ as $t\rightarrow\infty$, since the fermion cannot induce a fermion avalanche and is trapped near the first site.